KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

 The **LAST\ \_\ YEAR** function.

 This function allows the user to sum a measure referring to last period data.
 If the temporal filter isn’t set, the engine takes the current year by default, otherwise the chosen one.

 -  In our example in Figure 9.28 and Figure 9.29 the period is the year.
 Here we compare last-year sold products to the sum of those      sold in last two years.

 -  Referring to Figure 9.30 and Figure 9.31 give an example of how to define a time reference, for instance 2015.
 In this case I pass      2015 to the filter.

 -  In case the user wants to inspect the evolution of sales per month of the current year comparing them with those of last year plus      the current.
-It is sufficient to add the month
+It is sufficient to add the month in the “selected fields” area and the measure “unit sold” where the LAST_YEAR            function is set on 0 or 1.
+Figure 9.32 and Figure 9.33 show an example.

    |image242|